 Starting in the 1800s, Rush was a thriving community of homesteaders near the Buffalo National River.
 The former town was established on 1,300 acres in a historic mining district.
 As zinc ore was discovered in the Rush Valley, the mining boom took over, and by the 1890s, several homes, families, and businesses were trying to stake their claim at fortune.

 During World War I, Rush held a prominent role in railroad development.
-Several processing mills were dismantled and salvaged by World War II as the community tried to hold on a bit longer.
+World War II dismantled and salvaged several processing mills as the community tried to hold on a bit longer.

 The post office stopped all operations in the 1950s and the residents who remained finally deserted the town in the 1960s.
 At its peak time, ten mining companies operated 13 mines.
 The setting of Rush today is the same as it was during its glory days.